 Authentic leadership is vital in organisations.
 In fact, Harvard Business Review reported that “authenticity has become the gold standard for leadership” with its benefits to individuals and organisations alike far-reaching.

-Authenticity builds trust and psychological safety which leads to better connection, collaboration, and ability to move through challenges.
+Authenticity builds trust and psychological safety which leads to better connection, motivation, collaboration, and ability to make decisions even in the face of challenges.
 Part of that comes from appropriate transparency which creates a culture and a safe space for others to do the same for people to come to you and people will look directly to the leader, to know what’s acceptable and what’s not.

 At Inkling, working in organisational development, we tend to see that teams with authentic leaders demonstrate consistent and progressive improvement in workplace engagement, performance, satisfaction and improved ability to manage conflict.